huishenlab/biscuit/docs/epiread/old_epiread_format.md

 ```
 ### NOMe-seq Mode in the Old BISCUIT Epiread Format

-As with the epibed format, `epiread` can generate NOMe-seq mode epireads in the old BISCUIT epiread format using the
+As with the epiBED format, `epiread` can generate NOMe-seq mode epireads in the old BISCUIT epiread format using the
 `-N` option.
 An example of producing single fragment NOMe-seq epireads is:
 ```bash
 # Create SNP BED file